 Murphy took me to two properties on offer in a gated area marketed as an upscale, prestige development for multi-millionaires—Monte Cristo—where building lots alone start at $600,000.
 Located on the right side of the bay as you look out from town, it looks back at Zihuatanejo and all three of its beaches.
 A small beach and tennis courts are part of the infrastructure.

 It’s hard to imagine a more striking coastal panorama than the one you get from Punta Godomia, pictured here.
 Priced at $5 million, it has multiple pools, five bedrooms with balconies, media room, huge gourmet kitchen, and a hardwood deck bar area bigger than that at most hotels.
 A two-car garage and maid’s quarters are also built into the hillside location.

 We also looked at a $3.4 million compound, Puerto Mio that is two houses for one price.
 These were some of the first homes to be designed and built by the area’s best-known architect, Enrique Zozoya, whose name graces dozens of the regions highest-priced villas.
 The first home is 7,500 square feet, with five bedrooms and six baths.
 The second is 5,000 square feet and has four bedrooms, each with its own terrace and bath.
 Both homes have a pool overlooking the water and access to a small rocky beach.

 The Newer Hot Real Estate Addresses

 On the other side of the bay, Judith Whitehead took me to newer developments with equally lofty locations, but with a different outlook and a wider range of prices.
 Paradise Properties is the agency for Cerro del Vigia, a gated hill-clinging complex with common tennis courts, chapel, and clubhouse.
-Here it’s possible to get a 4BR house with a pool and great view for around $700,000 to $800,000: follow this link to Paradise Properties for listings like Casa Carolina or Casa Cascade links for examples of what $800K will buy here.
+Here it’s possible to get a 4BR house with a pool and great view for around $700,000 to $800,000: follow this link to Paradise Properties for listings like Casa Carolina or Casa Cascade for examples of what $800K will buy here.
 Or you can buy a lot and build a dream home with more custom details and hand-crafted custom furniture for under a million.